junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "What happened?"
 Bobby asks, standing by the door of his room, concerned.

-Dean is too busy tucking Cas under the comforter to answer, but his move freezes when he takes Cas's hands.
+Dean is too busy tucking Cas under the cover to answer, but his move freezes when he takes Cas's hands.
 He calls behind him in a tight, devastated voice without looking back: "Sammy!"

 Sam rushes to him.